-Leasehold residencies in North Wembley with more than one hundred years left on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and maintenance charges justify it.
+Leasehold premises in North Wembley with over 100 years remaining on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and maintenance charges justify it.

 | Lender | Requirement |